Clever-ISA/Clever-ISA/specs/Main.md

 Exceptions:
 - PROT, if flags.XM=1

+Flags: 0x806 Sets Z, M, and P based on the value read

 Instructions:
 - 0x806 (in): Reads `ss` bytes from the I/O Device at the address given in `r1` into `r0`.
 - 0x807 (out): Writes `ss` bytes from `r0` to the I/O Device at the address given in `r0`.

 Both opcodes 0x806 and 0x807 may be modified by opcodes 0x028 and 0x029 (repc and repi).
+If so, the operation is performed until the condition is satisifed.

+I/O Device Addresses are 64-bit values, which correspond to some identifier assigned to devices.
+The I/O Device Addresses from 0x0000-0xffff are reserved for use with this specification, future versions, and extensions thereof.
+All other device addresses have machine specific use

 ### Mass Register Storage